Can I have a baby on a budget?

-Most experts agree that most babies use 4500 nappies over the course of their lifetime, around 2200 - 2500 in the first year of their life, as runny newborn baby poo means up to 8 nappies a day need changing!
+Experts agree that babies use 4500 nappies on average over the course of their lifetime, around 2200 - 2500 in the first year of their life, as runny newborn baby poo means up to 8 nappies a day need changing!
 Even using supermarket budget nappies, that's around £400.

 Buying in bulk for disposable nappies can definitely save money, however so if you have somewhere to store them, buying a months supply at a time can mean you could buy premium brands for the same amount.

 The worse news is that your baby will usually be in nappies for at least 2 years and some babies don't potty train until they're 3, so that is likely to be over £1000 in nappies!

 On that basis, it's really worth considering cloth nappies as a money saving alternative which could save you hundreds of pounds.
 Our Cheeky Doodoo 2 part bamboo nappy bundle contains 10 nappies, three wraps, liners, boosters and nappy pail for just £160.
 Even if you can't commit to cloth nappying full time, using reusable nappies part time will really save you money.

 Even better, if you're uncertain about switching to cloth nappies, our nappies come with a money back guarantee - LOVE them or your money back!

 There's definitely additional costs involved in washing your nappies.
 According to 'Which' magazine, in August 2021, 4 washes per week in the average washing machine would amount to £38.
 As prices have increased since then, we estimate that cost would increase to around £58, and of course, you're likely to have additional washing as a result of washing nappies.